jklynch/mr-fitty/README.md

   * fit A is better than fit B, or
   * fit A is no better than fit B

-by asking whether or not the confidence intervals of median prediction error overlap.
+by asking whether the confidence intervals of median prediction error overlap.
 This criterion is directly interpretable in terms of the data since weaker models and weaker data can be expected to give larger confidence intervals than stronger models and stronger data.

 ## Requirements

-MrFitty requires Python 3.6+.
+MrFitty requires Python 3.8+.
 Required packages will be installed by pip.

 ## Installation

 Users should consider installing MrFitty in a [Python virtual environment](https://docs.python.org/3.6/library/venv.html).
 This is not necessary but it simplifies package management by separating the system Python from the users' Python environments.
-On systems without Python 3.6+ the [Anaconda](https://anaconda.org) Python distribution is a good choice.
+On systems without Python 3.8+ the [Anaconda](https://anaconda.org) Python distribution is a good choice.
 It can be installed without administrative privileges and supports virtual environments.
 In addition the Anaconda distribution includes pre-built packages which are less trouble to install in some cases, especially on Windows systems.

 ### Method 1 (not recommended!)
-If the standard Python 3.6+ distribution is available then MrFitty can be installed with pip:
+If the standard Python 3.8+ distribution is available then MrFitty can be installed with pip:

     $ pip install git+https://github.com/jklynch/mr-fitty.git

 ### Method 2 (recommended)
-Alternatively, MrFitty can be installed in a virtual environment using the standard Python 3.6+ distribution with the following commands:
+Alternatively, MrFitty can be installed in a virtual environment using the standard Python 3.8+ distribution with the following commands:

     $ python3 -m venv mrf
     $ source mrf/bin/activate